lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

   }
 }

  /*
- * Fetch the dataset of an asset
+ * Get the dataset of an asset
- * from the Universal Profile
  *
- * @param key of asset property
+ * @param key of the property to fetch
- * @return string of encoded data
+ * @return string of the encoded data
  */
 async function getAssetData(key, address) {
-  // Check if asset is ERC725Legacy or ERC725
-  let assetInterfaceID = await checkErc725YInterfaceId(address);

   try {

-    // Legacy interface
-    if (assetInterfaceID === true) {
-      // Instanciate ERC725Legacy smart contract
+      // Instanciate asset
       const digitalAsset = new web3.eth.Contract(
         ERC725MinimalABI,
         address
       );

-      // Fetch the encoded contract data
+      // Fetch the encoded data
       return await digitalAsset.methods.getData(key).call();
-    } else {
-      return console.log("Address does not have an ERC725 interface");
-    }
   } catch (error) {
     return console.log("Data of assets address could not be loaded");
   }
 }

 /*
- * Decode value from ERC725Y storage
+ * Decode the value from ERC725Y storage
- * based on it's key and phrase
+ * based on its key and phrase
  *
- * @param key of asset property
+ * @param key of the asset property
- * @param decodePhrase string of fetchable content
+ * @param encodedData as string
- * @return string of decoded data
+ * @return string of the decoded data
  */
 async function decodeAssetData(keyName, encodedData) {
   try {

-    // instance for the digital asset with erc725.js const digitalAsset = new ERC725(
+    // Instanciate the asset
+    const digitalAsset = new ERC725(
       LSP4schema,
       SAMPLE_ASSET_ADDRESS,